emibcn/crypt-disk-image/README.md

 crypt-disk-image-create --mount=disk -p "cmdipass get-one 'disk' --index=0 --password-only" -x $HOME/bin/disk disk.img
 ```

+## Using an image

-The script outputs the commands that have to be executed in order to open or close the image which, in this case, will be:
+The script above outputs the commands that have to be executed in order to open or close the image which, in this case, will be:

 ```
 # To open the image, considering that $HOME/bin is in user's PATH